lukavr05/final-year-project/documents/main.typ

 == Summary and Conclusion

 Over the course of this chapter, we have examined the theoretical and practical foundations of code authorship attribution, outlining its key objectives, measurable stylistic metrics and evaluating their applicability within a machine learning context.
-While lexical and syntactic features offer rich descriptive potential in source-code-level analysis, their usefulness significantly diminishes in compiled binaries due to the loss of high-level stylistic elements (variable names, whitespace/commenting style) during compilation and obfuscation.
+While lexical and syntactic features offer rich descriptive features in source-code-level analysis, their usefulness significantly diminishes in compiled binaries due to the loss of high-level stylistic elements (variable names, whitespace/commenting style) during compilation and obfuscation.

 Consequently, this project focuses on features that are retained during the compilation process and remain quantifiable in binary form.
 Metrics such as control-flow complexity and library call usage provide the strongest candidates for representing authorial style in compiled executables.
 These features, though abstracted from the original source, can still capture meaningful patterns of authorial behaviour suitable for machine learning classification and clustering tasks.